13 Ways to Create a Dementia Friendly Home

 Making everyday tasks easier helps them stay as independent as possible and reduces frustration, stress, and anxiety.

-To create a dementia-friendly environment at home, we rounded up 5 simple changes you can make overall and 8 updates for the bathroom and kitchen.
+To create a dementia-friendly environment at home, we rounded up 5 simple changes you can make across the house and eight updates for the bathroom and kitchen.

 1. Remove clutter so frequently-used items are easy to see